 You (the respondent) can respond to a reminder or demand letter by doing one of the following:

 - Solve the problem (by reinstating or redeeming the mortgage)

 - Go to court (after you receive the petition — to fight the foreclosure, to get more time, or to cooperate)

 Our Real Estate Investment Compnay, GVCPS specializes in helping clients reinstate their mortgage to bring your mortgage back into good standing.
 Our Company also buys houses on Terms through our Mortgage Take Over Program where you are provided with immediate monthly cash flow management solutions to unmanageable or unwanted mortgage payments along with protecting any equity you may have in the property and protecting your credit.
-If you are looking for an solution to your problem – I “ can’t pay my mortgage what do I do?”, contact our Company today, our mortgage professionals can help 604-812-3718 Email: email@example.com or for more information, visit our Website: www.gvcps.ca
+If you are looking for an solution to your problem – I “ can’t pay my mortgage what do I do?”, contact one of our mortgage professionals for Free Consultation.
+Office: 604-812-3718 Email: email@example.com or for more information, visit our Website: www.gvcps.ca

 3) I “can’t pay my mortgage, what do I do?”
 What will happen if I do nothing?

 You may want to just ignore the demand letter from your lender, but be sure you know what the consequences are first.
 Doing nothing not only has serious consequences, this will also ruin your credit.